posit-dev/bcorp-report/import/raw-report.md

 and shareholders.

-B Corps^TM^ meet the highest verified standards of social and environmental performance, transparency, and account- ability.
+B Corps^TM^ meet the highest verified standards of social and environmental performance, transparency, and accountability.
 Posit measures its public benefit by utilizing the non-profit B Lab®'s "Impact Assessment", a rigorous assessment of a company's impact on its workers, customers, community, and environment.